 - Coordinates

-Kerala KSRTC and private buses connect Palakkad with major towns across the state and neighbouring Tamil Nadu.
-Alight at Palakkad town or the bus stand your route uses, then switch to a local auto or town bus toward Vadakkanthara / Jainimedu as per current local schedules.
+KSRTC and private buses to Palakkad town, then local auto toward Vadakkanthara / Jainimedu as per current schedules.

-This granite temple is counted among the few places in Kerala where Jain heritage survives visibly; tradition links it to merchant patronage and renewal efforts into the present (including major renovation work in recent years).
-Alongside Palakkad’s Hindu temples, churches, and mosques, it reflects the district’s diverse religious history.
+This granite temple is counted among the few places in Kerala where Jain heritage survives visibly.
+Tradition links it to merchant patronage and renewal efforts into the present, including major renovation work in recent years.
+Alongside Palakkad's Hindu temples, churches, and mosques, it reflects the district's diverse and harmonious religious history.